Nelspike/Nelspike.github.io/_posts/2024-09-02-video-game-youtube-journey.markdown

 And to conclude, I just want to say a couple of things:

 - I'll try my best to keep the common YouTube phrases such as "Like and Subscribe!" or "Please like the content of our channel, it helps us a lot!".
 Not because I'm not looking for those, but I want to keep the videos as lean as possible and just focus on what I'm doing.
 - The channel's language is English, but first and foremost, I am Portuguese.
-I expect one or two videos down the line to be in Portuguese, esepcially if I'm playing games with other people (I have some ideas)!
+I expect one or two videos down the line to be in Portuguese, especially if I'm playing games with other people (I have some ideas)!
 - And lastly, I want people to have fun!

 So yeah, please give me channel a look, and while I will not ask people to subscribe _during_ a video, I will do so here on this blog post: If you've come this far, do subscribe and give my videos a watch once in a while, even if in the background!
 I want to share these moments with all of you!